MU-Data-Science/EVA/README.md

    ```
    $ ${HOME}/EVA/scripts/convert_known_snps_indels_to_adam.sh 16
    ```
+   This step will take several minutes to complete.

 6. Run variant analysis using AVAH.
 Adam/Cannoli, Freebayes, and BWA are used.
 For usage, type: